An overview of home modifications

 Home modifications can be more challenging to organise because they often involve installers, builders and qualified tradespeople.

 For example, a non-slip mat is assistive technology.
-You can buy it from a store and place it on the ground.
+You can buy it from a shop and place it on the ground.
 But a non-slip floor treatment is a home modification.
 You ask an installer to come to your home and apply it to the floor.

 What we can and can’t fund